jackyhuynh/MyDevKB/documents/testing-software-document/testing-techniques.md

 ## Abstract:

-- The paper is basic introduction to software testing methodologies.
+- The paper is basic introduction to different software testing methodologies.
 Majority of the code is is from other researcher (some was written by myself)
 - Paper is written using PyCharm in markdown style and render by [md2pdf](https://md2pdf.netlify.app/)

 <hr>